MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/incremental-refresh-xmla.md

 In some cases, you may not want to replace the dataset, especially with incremental refresh.
 The dataset in Power BI Desktop could be much smaller than the one in the service.
 If the dataset in the service has an incremental refresh policy applied, it may have several years of historical data that will be lost if the dataset is replaced.
 Refreshing all the historical data could take hours and result in system downtime for users.

-Instead, it's better to perform a metadata-only deployment.
+Instead, it's better to perform a metadata only deployment.
 This allows deployment of new objects without losing the historical data.
 For example, if you've added a few measures you can deploy only the new measures without needing to refresh the data, saving a lot of time.

-For workspaces assigned to a Premium capacity configured for XMLA endpoint read-write, compatible tools enable metadata-only deployment.
+For workspaces assigned to a Premium capacity configured for XMLA endpoint read-write, compatible tools enable metadata only deployment.
 For example, the ALM Toolkit is a schema diff tool for Power BI datasets and can be used to perform deployment of metadata only.

 Download and install the latest version of the ALM Toolkit from the [Analysis Services Git repo](https://github.com/microsoft/Analysis-Services/releases).
 Step-by-step guidance on using ALM Toolkit is not included in Microsoft documentation.
 ALM Toolkit documentation links and information on supportability are available on the Help ribbon.
 To perform a metadata only deployment, perform a comparison and select the running Power BI Desktop instance as the source, and the existing dataset in the service as the target.
 Consider the differences displayed and skip the update of the table with incremental refresh partitions or use the Options dialog to retain partitions for table updates.
 Validate the selection to ensure the integrity of the target model and then update.